25 Must-See Light Installations at Hayward Gallery's Light Show

 22. Doug Wheeler Untitled (1969) Sprayed lacquer on vacuum-formed Plexiglass and white UV neon light (no photo)

-23. James Turrell Wedgework V (1974) Fluorescent light, fiber optic (no photo)
+23. James Turrell Wedgework V (1974) Fluorescent light, fibre optic (no photo)

 24. Jenny Holzer MONUMENT (2008) 9 double-sided semicircular electronic LED signs: red and white diodes on front and back.
-9 double sided semicircular electronic LED signs: red and blue diodes on front, blue and white diodes on back Text: US government documents (no photo)
+9 double-sided semicircular electronic LED signs: red and blue diodes on front, blue and white diodes on back Text: US government documents (no photo)

 25. Olafur Eliasson Model for a timeless garden (2011) water, pumps, nozzles, stainless steel, wood, foam, plastic, strobe lights, wall mounts, control unit. (no photo)